INVESTOR ALERT—Investor Recovery Options For The Hospitality Investors Trust Inc. Real Estate Investment Trust (HIT REIT)

-Hospitality Investors Trust, Inc. Non-Traded REIT is one of the latest Non-Traded REITs to experience financial difficulties and publicly announce a suspension of its dividend distribution to investors.
-After the suspension of its dividend in 2017, shares of Hospitality Investors Trust, Inc. plummeted from the initial offering price of $25 to less than $10 per share.
+Hospitality Investors Trust, Inc. publicly announced a suspension of its dividend distribution to investors in 2017.
+After the suspension of its dividend, shares of Hospitality Investors Trust, Inc. plummeted from the initial offering price of $25 to less than $10 per share.
 By September 2019, the price per share of Hospitality Investors Trust, Inc. dropped to a staggering $5 per share, representing a near complete loss for investors.
 Without a dividend, the prospect of principal recovery is unlikely, which will cause additional selling pressure and principal price reduction.

 In May 2021, The Hospitality Investors Trust filed for Chapter 11 bankruptcy protection, which will almost certainly result in investors losing all or most of their principal.
 The result is a long way from where the REIT started in 2014 when it raised $903 million from investors.
 It is believed that the Hospitality Investors Trust REIT will emerge from bankruptcy, maintaining many of its assets but shedding its liabilities, including responsibilities owed to investors.

 Non-traded REITs do not trade a public securities exchange.
 For this reason, non-traded REITs can be illiquid, meaning investors may be unable to sell their investments on demand.
 Typically, the commissions generated on non-traded REITs are higher than industry norm and may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are only suitable for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments